kovarus/NvIPAM/README.md

 #### Installation

-Deploy or create a CentOS 7 machine using the minimum install
+Deploy or create a CentOS 7 machine using the minimum install.

 #### Requirements